IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

 must first properly initialize the whole database.
 That means that before it even starts processing blocks it will:

-1. look for latest snapshot stored in DB_PATH/ledger
+1. look for the latest snapshot stored in DB_PATH/ledger.
+The latest snapshot is determined by looking at the highest snapshot number.
+See function 'snapshotFromPath' to understand how a snapshot number is obtained from a snapshot path.
 2. load that snapshot into memory
 3. start replaying blocks
    * starting from that ledger state